scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 For this reason no attempt was made in this paper to include subtype assignment, but only to learn a binary Yes/No PD classification prediction.
-State-of-the art Parkinson’s classification results were reported by Adeli et al. in early 2017 through use of a joint kernel-based feature selection and classification framework.
+State-of-the art Parkinson’s classification results were reported by [adeli2017] in early 2017 through use of a joint kernel-based feature selection and classification framework.
 Unlike conventional feature selection techniques, this allowed them to select features that best benefit the classification scheme in the kernel space as opposed to the original input feature space.